buchanankerswell/buchanankerswell.github.io/_posts/2023-04-28-klocking-community-geochimica.md

 ---
-title: "Community recommendations for geochemical data, services and analytical capabilities in the 21st century"
+title: Community recommendations for geochemical data
+description: This work involved input from many individuals during a pre-conference workshop at the Goldschmidt meeting in Honolulu.
 categories:
   - research
   - community-driven
 tags:
   - geochemistry
   - big data
-excerpt: This work involved input from many individuals during a pre-conference workshop at the Goldschmidt meeting in Honolulu, HI.
+excerpt: This work involved input from many individuals during a pre-conference workshop at the Goldschmidt meeting in Honolulu.
 header:
   overlay_image: /assets/images/headers/google-deep-mind6.png
   teaser: /assets/images/headers/google-deep-mind6.png